top of page

 Is 1280 a Good PSAT Score?
-Here’s What It Predicts for Your SAT
+Understanding Your Academic Potential

 At Ivy Strides, we meet students every week who feel unsure about what their PSAT results mean.
-The feeling of nervousness, some pride, absolute anxiety, or having no idea of what to do next are all common reactions.
+The feelings of nervousness, pride, anxiety, or confusion are all common reactions.
 The PSAT is the first standardized test that feels like it “matters,” so it’s natural to want clarity.
 This article breaks down exactly what a 1280 score means, what it predicts for your SAT, what PSAT score 1280 percentile means, where scholarships come into the picture, digital PSAT scoring, and how to turn this score into real momentum.

 So, Is 1280 a Good PSAT Score?
 Yes!
 Here’s Why